Graph-based Deep Learning for Communication Networks: A Survey: Wireless Networks

 \subsection{General Wireless Network}

-Compared with other deep learning models, GNNs have the advantage of handle the topology information, which may not be leveraged in previous studies with Euclidean deep learning models.
-In densely deployed wireless local area networks WLANs, the channel resource is limited.
+Compared with other deep learning models, GNNs have the advantage of handling the topology information, which may not be leveraged in previous studies with Euclidean deep learning models.
+In densely deployed wireless local area networks, the channel resource is limited.
 To increase the system throughput, the channels must be allocated efficiently.
-The features of the channel vectors with topology information are extracted in~\cite{nakashima2020deep}, with the graph convolutional model.
+The features of the channel vectors with the topology information are extracted in~\cite{nakashima2020deep}, with the GCN model.
 Then a deep reinforcement learning is developed for channel allocation, which utilizes the features extracted by GCN.
 Topology information is also used in~\cite{zhang2019topology} for wireless network optimization.
-Combining a graph embedding unit and a deep feed-forward network, a two-stage topology-aware framework is proposed and validated for the network flow optimization problem, which achieves a trade-off between computation time and inference performance.
+Combining a GE unit and a deep feed-forward network, a two-stage topology-aware framework is proposed and validated for the network flow optimization problem, which achieves a trade-off between computation time and inference performance.

-Compared with wired communications, wireless transmission may be imperfect with more errors.
-While GNNs models may be applied in wireless networks, the transmission uncertainty would deteriorate the robustness of GNN models.
-This situation is considered in~\cite{lee2021decentralized}, in which decentralized GNN binary classifiers are used for multiple problems, e.g., the power control problem or the wireless link scheduling problem.
+Compared with the wired communication, wireless transmission may be imperfect with more errors.
+While GNNs may be applied in wireless networks, the transmission uncertainty would deteriorate the robustness of GNNs.
+This challenge is considered in~\cite{lee2021decentralized}, in which decentralized GNN binary classifiers are used for multiple problems, e.g., power control or wireless link scheduling.
 To handle this situation, re-transmission mechanisms are proposed to enhance the robustness of GNN classifiers, for both uncoded and coded wireless communication systems.